Pastells/covid_models/README.md

 - Stochastic mean-field SIR (with exponential or Erlang distributed times)
 - Stochastic mean-field SIRD (including a parallel version)
-- Stochastic mean-field SEIR (with exponential or Erlang distributed times)
+- Stochastic mean-field SAIR (with exponential or Erlang distributed times)
+- Stochastic mean-field SEAIR
-- Stochastic SIR/SEIR with a network of choice (ER or BA) as a population
+- Stochastic SIR/SAIR with a network of choice (ER or BA) as a population

 All have a version with sections also available.

-For the mean-field ones: beta, beta_a, delta, delta_a, alpha and n are all changed continuously using a tanh for the network ones n changes abruptly for now
+For the mean-field ones: beta, beta_a, delta, delta_a, alpha and n are all changed continuously using a tanh, for the network ones n changes abruptly for now

 Additionally, the following models have been adapted from the literature: